R-Cardenas/uea-website/content/home/talks.md

 ## Expert advice and Training

 At UEA-MED genomics we are experts in next generation sequencing and analysis and we are here to provide advice and if required training.
-We are experienced bioinformaticians and stataticians with a background in biology (see [our team](#people)).
-We can offer one-to-one consulation to help you with your computational needs.
+We are experienced bioinformaticians and statisticians with a background in biology (see [our team](#people)).
+We can offer one-to-one consulation to help you with your analysis needs.
 For more information please us the contact us using the form below.